 metric and choose to aggregate using rate

-with a 10 minute input window, Lightstep computes the number of requests per second in 10 minute rolling time windows.
+with a 10 minute input window, Cloud Observability computes the number of requests per second in 10 minute rolling time windows.

-When querying for alerts, you must specifically set an rolling input window.
+When querying for alerts, you must specifically set a rolling input window.
 Increasing the input window means increasing the time that it will take before a underlying change in the data will trigger an alert threshold.
-When it’s important to be notified immediatly, use smaller input windows.
+When it’s important to be notified immediately, use smaller input windows.

 Choose one of the following temporal aggregation methods: